Skip to main contentSkip Navigation or Skip to Content

 3 credits

-This upper division performance course emphasizes students creating characters and working as actors in a formal rehearsal setting.
+In this upper division performance course, students create characters and work as actors in a formal rehearsal setting.
 Acting students work with student directors where they learn and practice the role of the actor in this arena.
 Students can transfer and adapt these skills to many other teamwork environments and are encouraged to expand their understanding and experience past their degree.
-The final assignment for this course is performing a role in a one-act play for the Directors Festival, which is the final production of the season for the Actors Workshop Theatre.
+In the final assignment for this course, students perform a role in a one-act play for the Senior Showcase, which is the final production of the season for the Actors Workshop Theatre.
 Prerequisite: THTR 3600

 More information about this course